 In small companies, data entry clerks may combine data entry responsibilities with general office work.
 Because of staff limitations, clerks may have to know and be able to operate several types of computer systems.
 Larger companies tend to assign data entry clerks to one type of entry machinery.
 For example, data entry clerks in a check or credit processing center might be assigned solely to changing client addresses in the company database or entering payment amounts from individual checks.

 Some data entry clerks are responsible for setting up their entry machines according to the type of input data.
 Clerks who handle vast amounts of financial data, for example, set their machines to automatically record a series of numbers as dollar amounts or transaction dates without having to input dollar signs or hyphens.
 The special setups reduce the number of strokes data entry clerks have to perform to finish one transaction, thereby increasing productivity.
-Some data entry clerks may be responsible for loading the appropriate tape or other material into their machines and selecting the correct coding system (that is, the alphabetic, numeric, or symbolic representations).

 Accuracy is an essential element of all data entry work.
 If a customer pays $100 toward a credit card bill but the clerk records a payment of only $10, the company will experience problems down the line.
 Therefore, most companies have an extensive series of accuracy checks and tests designed to detect as many errors as possible.
 Some tests are computerized, checking entries against information that is expected for the given type of work or is scanned in directly from source documents.
 Data entry clerks must always verify their own work as well.
 They consistently check their computer screens for obvious errors and systematically refer back to the source documents to ensure that they entered the information correctly.
 Sometimes verifier operators are employed specifically to perform accuracy tests of previously processed information.
 Such tests may be random or complete, depending on the nature and scope of the work.
 When verifier operators find mistakes, they correct them and later prepare accuracy reports for each data entry clerk.